mpartipilo/tikatours_src/content/content/tour/georgia-tours/cultural-tours/georgia-panorama/index.en.md

 imggrp_id: 24
 heading: Georgian Panorama
 name: Georgian Panorama
-title: "Georgian Panorama | Tika Tours"
+title: Georgian Panorama | Tika Tours
 short_descr: Welcome to Georgia!
 The undiscovered travel destination, with immensely diverse landscapes Georgia offers one of the world`s most jaw dropping panoramic views on the planet.
 duration: 7 DAYS/6 NIGHTS
 ---
 Georgia \- the undiscovered travel destination with immensely diverse array of landscapes